marciprescott/drumkit/README.md

 A web app that plays drum sounds.
-From Angela Yu's web dev class.
-For learning JavaScript.
+From Angela Yu's web developement class.